workjs/workjs/modules/docserver/doc/basics.md

 /base/url?x=a&x=8&y=2
 ~~~

-this will result in this.context = {x:['a', '8'], y:['2']}
+this will result in this.context = {x:['a', '8'], y:'2'}

-As all parameters can be given multiple times, the results are returned as arrays.
+Parameters given multiple times are returned as arrays.

 ### form fields x-www-form-urlencoded or multipart/form-data

 Form fields are fetched if the flag "formData" for a route is set true.
-As with query string parameters, form fields are returned as arrays
+As with query string parameters, form fields are put into this.context
-and put into this.context
+and returned as arrays if present multiple times.

 ### url segments